BerriAI/litellm/docs/my-website/docs/routing.md

 :::info

-If you want a server to load balance across different LLM APIs, use our [OpenAI Proxy Server](./proxy/load_balancing.md)
+If you want a server to load balance across different LLM APIs, use our [LiteLLM Proxy Server](./proxy/load_balancing.md)

 :::